Low Ngai Yuen: Career

 Trio Indonesia, an interactive TV series, was Low's first project as a Director outside of Malaysia.
 She also wrote and directed a play titled The Girl from Ipoh, a comedy staged in 2005.
 Low also created and directed 5 Jingga, a series of TV musical drama about youth issues on 8TV that started on 12 August 2008.

 In 2008, Low joined the French multinational retailer Carrefour Malaysia and Singapore as its youngest Director of marketing and communications.
 She worked at this company until January 2012.

 In 2011, Low was selected as a Subject Matter Expert for the Malaysian Prime Minister's roundtable on engaging the youth.
 She then acted as the leader of its performing arts pillar that maps the industry's growth for the Dasar Industri Kreatif Negara.

 In 2013, Low won in the media and arts category, the Malaysia's Women Weekly Great Women of Our Time award for her initiative WOMEN:girls, a program she created 2011 to match younger girls with accomplished women as inspiration and role models.
 Then, she was named Most Successful Woman of 2014 by Jessica Malaysia magazine.
-From 2015 to 2017, Low was member of the board of the National Advisory Council on the Integration of Women in Development set up by the Ministry of Women, Family and Community Development (Malaysia).
+From 2015 to 2017, Low was a member of the board of the National Advisory Council on the Integration of Women in Development set up by the Ministry of Women, Family and Community Development (Malaysia).